-- Paper products are made from recycled paper or FSC approved papers and are natural not bleached or coated meaning they are better for biodegrading once thrown away or sent for further recycling;
+- Choosing natural recycled paper or FSC-certified papers, not bleached or coated, making them better for biodegrading once discarded or sent for recycled;

-- Printing on demand with small runs minimises waste, minimising dead stock;
+- Printing on demand with small runs reduces waste and dead stock;

-- Paper sizes are standardised to minimise cutting so as to not waste resources;
+- Paper sizes are standardised to reduce off-cut waste;

-- Products, if packaged, are packaged in cellophane, which is biodegradable;
+- Products, if packaged, are packaged in biodegradable cellophane;

-- Sourcing of supplies locally; reducing fossil fuels used in travel;
+- Sourcing supplies locally; reducing the use of fossil fuels in transportation;

-- High quality ink is used ensuring that your product will last for many years and reduces throw away culture;
+- High quality ink is used, ensuring that the product will last for many years and reducing throw-away culture;

 If you have any suggestions on how to be more environmentally friendly or if you have any questions please contact me.